Robust outlier detection by de-biasing VAE likelihoods: Appendix C: Data sources and pre-processing

 \textbf{Data pre-processing and splits} For both grayscale and natural image datasets, we resized all images to 32 $\times$ 32 pixels before VAE training and evaluation.
 For natural image datasets, we employed the cropped versions of SVHN and CelebA (default option in Tensorflow Datasets), such that the central object (numbers or faces, respectively) were approximately centered in each image.
-In addition, for experiments with natural image data, we preprocessed images by ``contrast stretching'', where specified, with the method described in Section~\ref{sec:cs}.
-For all datasets, we reserved 10\% for the training data for validation (generated twice, independently).
+In addition, we preprocessed the images using ``contrast stretching'', where specified, with the method described in Section~\ref{sec:cs}.
+For all datasets, we reserved 10\% for the training data for validation (generated twice for two train-val splits, independently).
 Evaluation was performed with the test splits of each dataset, as indicated in their respective sources.
 The specific datasets and the number of training and testing samples, and representative exemplars are shown in Table~\ref{tab:data_details}.